robertpeteuil/multi-cloud-control/README.rst

 ----------------------------

-Multi-Cloud-Control provides a single solution for controlling cloud Instances on AWS, Azure and GCP (including multiple accounts per provider).
+Multi-Cloud-Control provides a single solution for controlling cloud VMs/Instances on AWS, Azure and GCP (including multiple accounts per provider).
 This includes displaying a unified list of VM-instances across all providers , and Starting / Stopping / Connecting to VM-instances on any of these platforms.
-This is extremely useful for companies / projects / people that are using VM-instances on multiple cloud platforms.
+This is extremely useful for companies, projects, and people that are using VM-instances on multiple cloud platforms.

 There are two commands that can be used depending on the needs at the time: ``mccl`` - "List Mode" and ``mcc`` - "Command Mode".
 Each command is described below and screenshots of each are provided.